 The Council of Emergency Medicine Residency Directors (CORD) is responsible for the guidance, governance and financials of EMARC.

-Vacancies on the Executive Committee will be (nominated by general membership), to serve out the remainder of the current term unless term is less than 3 months before CORD Academic Assembly .
+Vacancies of the Chair and Vice Chair will be (nominated by general membership), to serve out the remainder of the current term unless term is less than 3 months before CORD Academic Assembly.
 If the vacancy is the office of the Chair, prior to the expiration of the term, the Vice Chair shall assume the duties and authority of the Chair for the remainder of the current term.
-Due to this change in leadership, the vacant Vice-Chair position will be filled by the current Secretary according to the policy stated above.
-The Secretary position will then be filled by a Member at Large which if 3 months or less by vote of the Executive Committee if 4 months or more voted by general membership of EMARC.

 Timeline of positions if vacancy only